Despite what all that white noise on the Internet is saying about business-to-business blogs, first determine if a blog will benefit your customers.

 4) Why not sell stuff using your blog?

 A blog is tricky.

-It should be all about providing value to your audience, but businesses tend to slip into using their blog to overtly sell products.
+It should be all about providing value to your audience, but businesses tend to slip into using their blog to sell products overtly.

 Has a “friend” ever invited you to a dinner party and, after everyone is finished eating, made a pitch for Amway or funding a “mission” trip to the Virgin Islands?